164th Cyberspace Operations Squadron

-The 164th Airlift Squadron (164 AS) is a squadron of the Ohio Air National Guard 179th Airlift Wing located at Mansfield Lahm Air National Guard Base, Mansfield, Ohio.
-The 164th AS was most recently equipped with the C-130 Hercules.
+The 164th Cyberspace Operations Squadron is a squadron of the Ohio Air National Guard 179th Cyberspace Wing located at Mansfield Lahm Air National Guard Base, Mansfield, Ohio.
+Prior to 2022, the 164th was a flying unit equipped with the Lockheed C-130 Hercules.

 History

 World War II

 The 363d Fighter Squadron was established at Hamilton Field, California in December 1942.
-Began training on the P-39 Airacobra at Tonopah Army Airfield, Nevada.
+It began training on the Bell P-39 Airacobra at Tonopah Army Air Field, Nevada.

-Became part of the United States Air Forces in Europe army of occupation in Germany during 1945.
+It became part of the United States Air Forces in Europe army of occupation in Germany during 1945.
 Inactivated in Germany during August 1946.

 Ohio Air National Guard

-The wartime 363d Fighter Squadron was re-designated as the 164th Fighter Squadron, and was allotted to the Ohio Air National Guard, on 24 May 1946.
-It was organized at Mansfield Lahm Regional Airport, Ohio, and was extended federal recognition on 20 June 1948 by the National Guard Bureau.
-The 164th Fighter Squadron was bestowed the lineage, history, honors, and colors of the 363d Fighter Squadron.
-The squadron was equipped with F-51D Mustangs and was assigned to the Ohio ANG 55th Fighter Wing, operationally gained by Continental Air Command.
+The 363d Fighter Squadron was redesignated the 164th Fighter Squadron, and was allotted to the National Guard on 24 May 1946.
+It was organized at Mansfield Lahm Regional Airport, Ohio, and was extended federal recognition on 20 June 1948.
+The 164th Fighter Squadron was equipped with north American P-51D Mustangs and was assigned to the 55th Fighter Wing, operationally gained by Continental Air Command.